bombasticSlacks/Aspirant/Game/Skills.md

 Rolling double 1's on a skill test is always considered a failure.

 ### Critical Success
 Rolling double 6's on a skill test is always considered a success.
+If you wouldn't otherwise have succeeded, you are considered to have 0 [Step Of Success](#Step%20Of%20Success) on the skill test.

 ## Doubles
 If you roll two identical values on a skill test (1,1), (2,2)… (6,6) this is considered doubles.
 Some [Actions](Terminology#Action) or [Training](Character-Development#Training) may reference Doubles.